dojo/docs/quickstart/data/usingdatastores/faq.rst

 Question 1:  I called fetch() on a datastore and the return value from the fetch function doesn't have my data!
 Why?
 ====================================================================================================================

 Because the dojo.data API is asynchronous be definition.
 The return value from fetch will generally not have any data on it.
 It's intended as a point for stores to store an abort() function for a request and a place for stores to put internal cache details and the like.
-It is not intended to gand back data items.
+It is not intended to hand back data items.
 Data items are always returned through the callbacks to fetch().

 ==========================================================================================================================================